 Effective July 1, 2013, the Corporation established a defined contribution plan under Section 403(b) of the IRC, to which employees of the Corporation can elect to contribute.
 Employees who do not participate in the Pennsylvania Public School Employees' Retirement System's (PSERS) retirement plan can contribute up to 5% of their qualified compensation, with the Corporation matching up to 5% of their qualified compensation.
-For the year ended June 30, 2023, the Corporation contributed \$248,015 to the Section 403(b) plan, which is included in employee benefits and payroll taxes in the accompanying statement of functional expenses.
+For the years ended June 30, 2024 and 2023, the Corporation contributed \$255,556 and \$248,015, respectively, to the Section 403(b) plan, which is included in employee benefits and payroll taxes in the accompanying statements of functional expenses.